Skip to main content

 Candidate permissions

-Admins can control what candidates can do with connectors via the Candidate Permissions card in the Data tab:
+Admins can control what candidates can do with connectors via the Candidate Permissions card in the assessment’s Data step.
+The two connector-related permissions are: These are two of the five candidate permissions; the rest govern skills, memory, and the agents.md configuration.
+See Assessments for the full set.

 Connector data can be managed programmatically via the Connector Data API.
 Upload CSV, JSON, TXT, or Markdown files.